 Have you stretched yourself lately?
-Alexander says that people with disabilities often have to find ways to adapt in many aspects of life, including sex.
-If you’re an able-bodied person, you might have to stretch a little — sometimes literally — to discovery the best techniques and positions for enjoying satisfying sex.
+Alexander says that people with disabilities often have to find ways to adapt to many aspects of life, including sex.
+If you’re an able-bodied person, you might have to stretch a little — sometimes literally — to discover the best techniques and positions for enjoying satisfying sex.

 This isn’t a bad thing.
 In fact, it can be pretty great, according to Alexander.
 “Using a wheelchair has led me to appreciate creativity and exploring sex in different ways.
 It may be unorthodox but it can be a lot of fun experimenting.”